nickxir12/nickxir12.github.io/index.md

 #  Welcome

-I'm **Nikolaos Xi̱ros**, an undergraduate student at the National Technical University of Athens.
+I'm **Nikolas Xi̱ros**, an undergraduate student at the National Technical University of Athens.
 I'm passionate about AI, multimodal learning, and exploring how intelligent systems understand the world.

 Use the navigation bar above to explore my projects and learn more about me.